solarwinds/appoptics-apm-go/README.md

 implementations, for example.
-We provide helper methods that allow a Trace to be associated with a [context.Context](https://godoc.org/golang.org/x/net/context) interface; for example, [tv.BeginLayer](https://godoc.org/github.com/appneta/go-appneta/v1/tv#BeginLayer) returns both a new Layer span and an associated context, and [tv.Info(ctx)](https://godoc.org/github.com/appneta/go-appneta/v1/tv#Info) and [tv.End(ctx)](https://godoc.org/github.com/appneta/go-appneta/v1/tv#Layer) both use the Layer defined in the provided context.
+We provide helper methods that allow a Trace to be associated with a [context.Context](https://godoc.org/golang.org/x/net/context) interface; for example, [tv.BeginLayer](https://godoc.org/github.com/appneta/go-appneta/v1/tv#BeginLayer) returns both a new Layer and an associated context, and [tv.Info(ctx)](https://godoc.org/github.com/appneta/go-appneta/v1/tv#Info) and [tv.End(ctx)](https://godoc.org/github.com/appneta/go-appneta/v1/tv#Layer) both use the Layer defined in the provided context.